SIPP Tax Relief Explained – Tax Free Profits For Your Retirement

 If you’re a basic-rate taxpayer, you don’t need to do anything to receive tax relief on a SIPP contribution.
 After a contribution, your tax relief will automatically be claimed by your pension provider and paid into your account.

-If you are a higher-rate or additional-rate taxpayer, you will receive 20% tax relief automatically after making a contribution.
-You will then need to make a claim through your tax return to receive the full amount of tax relief you are entitled to.
+If you’re a higher-rate or additional-rate taxpayer, you’ll receive 20% tax relief automatically after making a contribution.
+You’ll then need to make a claim through your tax return, or by contacting HMRC, to receive the full amount of tax relief you’re entitled to.

-If you don’t make this claim, you will only receive 20% tax relief.
+If you don’t make this claim, you’ll only receive 20% tax relief.

 Tax Relief Examples

-However, on top of this, the investor will be able to claim back an additional 20% tax relief (£200) through their tax return.
-This means that their £1,000 contribution will only cost them £600.
+However, on top of this, the investor will be able to claim back an additional 20% tax relief (Β£200) through their tax return.
+This means that, effectively, a Β£1,000 contribution has only cost them Β£600.

 SIPP Tax Relief Annual Allowances/Limits

-When it comes to receiving tax relief, there is a limit to how much you can contribute to a SIPP every year.
-This is known as the pension Annual Allowance and it is currently £60,000 or 100% of your salary, whichever is lower.
+There’s a limit to how much you can contribute to a SIPP every year and get tax relief.
+This is known as the “pension annual allowance” and it’s currently Β£60,000 or 100% of your salary, whichever is lower.

 What Are Carry Forward Rules?

-There are ways to get around the Annual Allowance, however.
-One way to potentially contribute more than the Annual Allowance is to take advantage of ‘carry forward’ rules.
+There are ways to get around this annual allowance, however.
+One way is to take advantage of “carry forward” rules.

 These allow you to carry forward any unused annual allowances from the previous three tax years.
 To do this, you must make the maximum allowable SIPP contribution in the current tax year.